piovere/CV/readme.rst

 accompanying resume2.cls file.

 Thanks for your interest.
-Thanks also to Katy Huff from whose repo I forked and Trey Hunner, so provided materials I adapted as well.
+Thanks also to Katy Huff, from whose repo I forked, and  toTrey Hunner, who provided materials I adapted as well.